Actor Kelsey Grammer as Frasier Crane in NBC''s television comedy series "Frasier"

 Stacker compiled a list of 15 iconic TV characters whose spending habits would likely be questioned if they existed in the real world.
 We included Bureau of Labor Statistics data on average occupational salaries for many characters.
 The main time periods of each show's first season were also provided for added context.

 Carrie Bradshaw managed to buy $40,000 worth of designer shoes, so many that she used her oven to store coats, despite only writing one column per week.
-Factor in the average writer's salary of $78,950 as of May 2021, and you'll understand why Carrie has long been the poster child for TV characters with unrealistically lavish lifestyles.
+Factor in the average writer's salary of $86,120 as of May 2023, and you'll understand why Carrie has long been the poster child for TV characters with unrealistically lavish lifestyles.
 Sure, she lived in a rent-controlled Manhattan apartment that cost only $700 per month—but still.
+The reboot "And Just Like That" has only raised further questions for audiences, some of whom have to wonder just how successful Carrie really is.

-The average lab technician makes around $53,890 per year.
-So how did technician-by-day, serial killer-by-night Dexter Morgan afford to work as the sole breadwinner for his wife, stepchildren, and son, keep up a beachside apartment and find time for plenty of murder?
-They never did say, so chalk it up to creative license.
+The average lab technician makes around $48,590 per year.
+So how did technician-by-day, serial killer-by-night Dexter Morgan afford to work as the sole breadwinner for his wife, stepchildren, and son, keep up a beachside apartment, and find time for plenty of murder?
+They never did say, so we'll chalk it up to creative license for now.
+The show's forthcoming prequel, "Dexter: Original Sin," will have some explaining to do when it premieres on Paramount+ with Showtime.

 Sure, the titular "Frasier" protagonist Frasier Crane did alright for himself as a radio psychiatrist.
 But given that the average psychiatrist made $56,813.48 in 1993 (when the series began), how Frasier managed to pay for a three-bedroom Seattle luxury condo is a bit of a mystery.
-These days, it's a bit more explainable—the average psychiatrist makes an annual mean wage of $249,760.
+These days, it's a bit more explainable—the average psychiatrist makes an annual mean wage of $256,930.
+By the time of the show's revival in 2023, Frasier appears to have further increased his wealth by taking his on-air skills to television (and making some solid investments, according to a September 2023 interview with series writer Joe Keenan), so it looks like he'll be able to afford his expensive tastes well into the future.

 The entitled Bluth family find themselves without their riches and social standing as patriarch George Bluth Sr. is arrested for fraud.
 The dysfunctional family now turns to its only sane member, Michael Bluth, to rescue them.
 Still, they're not afraid to live beyond their means in posh Newport Beach, California, from George Bluth Sr. hiding $250,000 in the Bluth banana stand to Lindsay and Tobias purchasing a lavish home despite having no money to pay for it.